OS Brecks

 See reports of swim events on the Previous events reports and updates section of the Outdoor swimming practical project dates and previous events page on this website.

-More events are planned for 2023, and anyone interested can join our mailing list – Contact me and say you would like updates, or to hear about future events sign up for BFER updates and newsletter here.
+One more event is planned for 8 Sept 2024, and anyone interested can join our mailing list – Contact me and say you would like updates, or to hear about future events sign up for BFER updates and newsletter here.

 Landowners and other participants marked places on the Brecks map where they owned or managed land and where they have swum, at a Landowner workshop 11 March 2020 at the start of the Healing Waters project – read about the workshop.